 Regular bathing is an effective way to naturally soften psoriasis plaques, and gives you the opportunity to let your skin soak in calming ingredients.
 To add moisture and soothe itching, try adding Epsom salts, oatmeal, or coconut oil to your next bath.
-Be sure to use warm water (too hot can be drying and irritating), and don’t soak for much longer than 15 minutes.
+Be sure to use warm water (too hot can be drying, irritating, and provoke scratching fits), and don’t soak for much longer than 15 minutes.

 2. Apple Cider Vinegar

 Vinegars have been used in food and medicine for centuries, but these days apple cider vinegar is garnering extra attention as a potential treatment for conditions like high blood sugar and obesity.
 Most of these medical claims have yet to be conclusively proven in a research setting, but vinegar’s acidic properties does allow it to kill or inhibit the growth of some microorganisms.

 Get savings updates for Elidel Cream

 Apple cider vinegar is most commonly used to treat psoriasis on the scalp, and can help to quell yeast overgrowth (a common cause of dandruff) that may add to itching and irritation.
 An apple cider vinegar rinse can also help to slough off layers of excess skin that build up during a psoriasis flare.